We’ve all done the exercise. It’s the first thing you’re taught when you first start your business: Create an ideal client avatar.

 Here’s something that’s rarely considered in the “ideal client” equation, and it’s arguably the most important part: personality.

-Better to pass mom on to a consultant who is a better fit for her personality wise.
+Better to pass mom on to someone who is a better fit for her personality wise.

 Drive Determines Success